open-contracting/deploy/docs/develop/update/wordpress.rst

       wp search-replace --report-changed-only --all-tables --precise --log=/tmp/wp-search-replace.log --dry-run 'open-spedning-coalition' 'www.open-spending.eu'

 #.
-Read the log file to check that no undesired replacements will be made.
+Read the log file to check that no undesired replacements will be made:

    .. code-block:: bash